ava-labs/avalanchego/README.md

 #### Adding the APT Repository

-On Debian-based linux distributions, run:
+If you have already added the APT repository, you do not need to add it again.

-Note that you only need to add the APT repository once.
+To add the repository on Ubuntu Bionic distributions, run:

 ```sh
 sudo su -